You were able to transform yourself into a lean mean hockey machine.

 Now summer’s over and hockey season’s about to start.
 What?
 You think your training is done, now you can say good bye to the gym until next summer?

 Don’t let all those hard earned gains go to waste by not continuing with a training program.
 If you do, before Halloween hits you will have began losing strength and conditioning.
+Some athletes took drugs and subjected for rehab just because they’re going the shortcut.
 By mid season you might actually be back to where you started last spring.

 Don’t let this be you.